-The U.S. Senate is coming after ‘loot boxes’ – TechCrunch
+The US Senate is coming after ‘loot boxes’ – TechCrunch

 As with almost all major pieces of legislation that aim to address new trends in technology, there’s potential that broadness in language can leave room for this to be very damaging to the industry, but the broadness here seems to be that this minor-oriented provision is going to end up being universal.
 Gizmodo notes some more issues with the grayness surrounding what exactly is “pay-to-win.”

 What is a “minor-oriented” game?
 Is that simply any game with an ESRB rating below “M for Mature”?
-Nope, the bill outlines that game publishers need to focus on titles if they have “constructive knowledge that any users are under 18.”
+Nope; the bill outlines that game publishers need to focus on titles if they have “constructive knowledge that any users are under 18.”
 So, that’s just about every single game.

 This was addressed, sort of, in a FAQs list released by Hawley’s camp: